Ralith/hecs/README.md

 Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-### Disclaimer

-This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

 [bevy]: https://github.com/bevyengine/bevy
 [specs]: https://github.com/amethyst/specs
 [legion]: https://github.com/TomGillen/legion